Colour 500-Series Palette mkII

 Even DIY Friendlier.
-The Palette mkII is our most carefully thought out and documented kit yet.
+The Palette mkII is a painstakingly thought out and documented kit.
 Over the last few years, we've seen seen every possible snag a DIY project can hit, and built every way we can think of to prevent those snags into this kit.

 Full Features List

 - 3 Colour sockets.
 Colour modules are sold separately.
 Browse our ever-broadening Colour spectrum.

 - Individual knobs and switches for each Colour

 - Master output trim/boost control

 - 21-position detented potentiometers for stereo matching and recall